AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-videoplayer.md

  </tbody>
 </table>

-Example - To set up caption text to be 14 pixel light gray Arial on a semi-transparent black background:
+Example - To set up caption text to be 14 pixel light gray Arial® on a semi-transparent black background:

 ```
 .s7mixedmediaviewer .s7videoplayer .s7caption {